Anthropic

 Potential Copyright Infringement

-Additionally, a few of the copyright claims have already been dismissed in the AI companies’ favor.
-For instance, in July 2023, a group of authors including comedian Sarah Silverman alleged that OpenAI and Meta had used the authors’ copyrighted works in their training data without permission.
-However, in February 2024, a California court partially dismissed most of their claims, keeping only the main claim of direct copyright infringement.
-Similarly, in June 2024, a judge dismissed most of the claims in a lawsuit against OpenAI, Microsoft, and GitHub.
-In the lawsuit, a group of developers claimed that GitHub Copilot violated the DCMA by suggesting code snippets from public GitHub repositories without attribution.
+Several copyright claims have been dismissed in AI companies' favor.
+In July 2023, authors, including Sarah Silverman, alleged that OpenAI and Meta used copyrighted works without permission, but a California court partially dismissed most claims in February 2024.
+In June 2024, a judge dismissed similar claims against OpenAI, Microsoft, and GitHub regarding code suggestions from public repositories.

 Regulatory Risks

-Furthermore, the FTC is not the only regulatory power curtailing AI business.
-In October 2023, President Biden signed an executive order to prevent and mitigate the potential risks of AI.
-The order requires AI companies like Anthropic to perform safety tests on new AI technologies and share the results with the government before the technologies’ release.
-It also gives federal agencies the power to take measures to protect against the risks of AI.
-On the same day, the G-7 (which includes the US, EU, the UK, and other democratic nations) also announced a new Code of Conduct directed at AI companies to emphasize safety.
+Beyond antitrust concerns, broader AI regulatory frameworks continue expanding.
+In October 2023, President Biden signed an executive order requiring AI companies like Anthropic to perform safety tests on new AI technologies and share results with the government before release.
+The order also gives federal agencies power to take protective measures against AI risks.
+The G-7 nations announced a complementary Code of Conduct for AI companies, emphasizing safety.

-Considering its long-held commitment to safety, Anthropic is arguably more aligned with government regulators than its rival companies are.
-After the announcements of the executive order and the new G-7 Code of Conduct, Anthropic released a statement celebrating “the beginning of a new phase of AI safety and policy work” and stated that it was “committed to playing [its] part to contribute to the realization of these objectives and encourage a safety race to the top.”
+Considering its long-held commitment to safety, Anthropic is arguably more aligned with government regulators than rival companies.
+After the executive order and G-7 Code of Conduct announcements, Anthropic released a statement celebrating "the beginning of a new phase of AI safety and policy work" and committed to "playing [its] part to contribute to the realization of these objectives and encourage a safety race to the top."
+Anthropic's safety-first approach positions it favorably as governments develop frameworks requiring safety testing and transparency.

-However, as AI models become more advanced and capable of harm, model developers may have to contend with unforeseen risks, such as bioterrorism or warfare.
-Security breaches, which are growing increasingly sophisticated, could also pose a risk to Anthropic, which experienced a minor data leak in 2023.
-Therefore, it is critical that Anthropic continues to invest in safety tests, as well as initiatives to mitigate future threats, especially in the wake of increased regulatory oversight.
+However, as AI models become more advanced and capable of harm, model developers may face unforeseen risks, such as bioterrorism or warfare applications.
+Security breaches, which are growing increasingly sophisticated, could also pose risks to Anthropic, which experienced a minor data leak in 2023.
+Therefore, continued investment in safety tests and initiatives to mitigate future threats remains critical, especially given increased regulatory oversight and the potential for more stringent compliance requirements as AI capabilities advance.

 Secrecy in the AI Landscape

-Since OpenAI’s shift towards monetizing its services, competition has risen for the next AI breakthroughs.
-In March 2023, OpenAI announced the release of GPT-4 with the disclaimer that it would not be an open AI model.
-“Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, dataset construction, training method, or similar”, reads its technical report.
+The competitive landscape has continued driving secrecy concerns, with nearly 90% of notable AI models in 2024 coming from industry rather than academia, up from 60% in 2023, reflecting the concentration of AI development within commercial entities that face pressure to protect competitive advantages.
+This shift has accelerated since OpenAI's pivot toward monetizing its services.
+In March 2023, OpenAI announced GPT-4 with the disclaimer that it would not be an open model, stating, "Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, dataset construction, training method, or similar."

-Despite its many recommendations in favor of increased model restrictions, Anthropic has remained hesitant to support some accountability mechanisms.
-“While oversight and accountability are crucial for building trustworthy AI, insufficiently thoughtful or nuanced policies, liability regimes, and regulatory approaches could frustrate progress,” it wrote in its June 2023 response to the NTIA’s AI Accountability Policy Request for Comment, a deviation from its policy recommendations.
-As Anthropic continues to develop foundation models, it must balance safe AI disclosure practices with the overarching risk of losing its competitive edge.
+Anthropic faces similar competitive pressures while maintaining its safety positioning.
+Despite its many recommendations favoring increased model restrictions, Anthropic has remained cautious about some accountability mechanisms.
+"While oversight and accountability are crucial for building trustworthy AI, insufficiently thoughtful or nuanced policies, liability regimes, and regulatory approaches could frustrate progress," the company wrote in its June 2023 response to the NTIA's AI Accountability Policy Request for Comment, representing a deviation from its typical policy recommendations.

 Summary